Maryland Legislative District 8: Political representation

-The district is represented for the 2023–2027 legislative term in the State Senate by Katherine A. Klausmeier (D) and in the House of Delegates by Nick Allen (D), Harry Bhandari (D), and Carl W. Jackson (D).
+The district is represented for the 2023–2027 legislative term in the State Senate by Carl W. Jackson (D).
+It is represented by the House of Delegates by Nick Allen (D), Harry Bhandari (D), and Kim Ross (D).

 Election history

 Thomas L. Bromwell resigned from the Senate in 2002 to head the Maryland Injured Workers' Insurance Fund or IWIF, a state agency.
 Governor Parris Glendening appointed John R. Schneider to replace Bromwell in District 8.
 Schneider died only two months after his appointment, and Governor Glendening then appointed Joseph T. Ferraracci to the seat.
 However, Ferraracci did not run for election in 2002.
 Neither Schneider or Ferraracci served in the legislature during session.
-Katherine A. Klausmeier ran for the seat as a Democrat and won.
+Kathy Klausmeier ran for the seat as a Democrat and won.

 John W. E. Cluster Jr. was appointed as Delegate by Governor Bob Ehrlich in 2003 to replace Republican Alfred W. Redmer Jr., who was named Maryland Insurance Commissioner.

 Joe Cluster was appointed by Governor Larry Hogan in 2016 to fill the vacancy of former Delegate John Cluster, his father, who resigned to serve on the Maryland Parole Commission.

 Carl W. Jackson was appointed by Governor Larry Hogan in 2019 to fill the vacancy of former Delegate Eric M. Bromwell, who resigned to serve as Baltimore County Opioid Strategy Coordinator.